 We hope you will enjoy many years of driving pleasure in your Volvo.
 The car has been designed for the safety and comfort of you and your passengers.
-Volvo is one of the world's safest passenger vehicles.
+Volvo strives to design one of the safest cars in the world.
 Your Volvo is also designed to meet applicable safety and environmental requirements.

-In order to increase your enjoyment of your Volvo, we recommend that you read the instructions and maintenance information in this owner's manual.
-The owner's manual is also available as a mobile app (Volvo Manual) and on the Volvo Cars support site (support.volvocars.com).
+To increase your enjoyment of your Volvo, we recommend that you read the instructions and maintenance information in this owner's manual.

+The owner's manual is also available as a mobile app (Volvo Manual) and on the Volvo Cars support site (supportvolvocars.com).